 “Wedding Feast” starts beautifully with Kip Blackshire’s brief a cappella performance.
 Then Prince jumps in and sings “Now there must be a wedding.
 Now there must be a feast.”
 Then the background vocalists start singing about a feast to the tune of something from The Wizard of Oz.
 It becomes an opera and they mention turkey and a vat of chitlins.
 Prince gives a little laugh, and it’s over before you know what hit you.

 I’m not going to try to make this song anything more than I believe it was meant to be; a silly opera interlude.
 I’ve always appreciated The Rainbow Children, and do even more now that the vinyl was just reissued and I’m able to spin it on my turntable.
 It’s a fascinating look in to Prince’s spirituality and contains some amazing musicianship – different from most Prince albums because there’s an intentional focus on jazz.
 “Wedding Feast” captures none of that.
-I give it 1.5 out of 5 stars and it’s completely unnecessary.
+It’s completely unnecessary.
 Shout out to Kip Blackshire, though, who impresses me every time I hear him.